dragoncodes/angular-escher-demo/README.md

 Demo project featuring [Escher](http://escher.github.io/) and Angular2 Cli

+# Maps
+You can get the json files (maps) from http://escher.github.io/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.